xperseguers/t3ext-extractor/Documentation/Introduction/Index.rst

     package.

 Pdfinfo
-    Pdfinfo prints the content of the "Info" dictonary (plus some other useful information) from a Portable Document Format (PDF) file.
+    Pdfinfo prints the content of the "Info" dictionary (plus some other useful information) from a Portable Document Format (PDF) file.